 Status of co-operation

 The Council of Europe Action Plan for Georgia 2016-2019 was adopted by the Committee of Ministers in March 2016 and launched by the Deputy Secretary General of the Council of Europe in Tbilisi on 9 May 2016.
 The Action Plan has been prepared in close consultation with the Georgian authorities and takes into account the priorities for reforms in the country.
-The Action Plan reflects the most recent findings of the Council of Europe’s monitoring bodies, resolutions and recommendations in respect of Georgia.
+It reflects the most recent findings of the Council of Europe’s monitoring bodies, resolutions and recommendations in respect of Georgia.

-Prevention of discrimination on any grounds;
+- prevention of discrimination on any grounds;

-Ensuring an efficient and independent judiciary;
+- ensuring an efficient and independent judiciary;

-Ensuring a democratic election process during parliamentary (2016), presidential (2017) and local (2018) elections;
+- ensuring a democratic election process during parliamentary (2016), presidential (2017) and local (2018) elections;

-Developing a dialogue between non-state actors, civil society and professionals in the areas affected by the conflict.
+- fostering dialogue between non-state actors, civil society and professionals in the areas affected by the conflict.

 The Council of Europe will also support implementation of the 2014-2020 National Human Rights Strategy.

-The Action Plan is implemented by the Council of Europe’s Directorate General of Human Rights and Rule of Law, the Directorate General of Democracy, as well as by the Congress of Local and Regional Authorities of Europe.
-The Office of the Council of Europe in Georgia co-ordinates the implementation of over 20 projects, including joint projects with the European Union.
+With a total budget of €25 million, the Action Plan is implemented by the Council of Europe’s Directorate General of Human Rights and Rule of Law, the Directorate General of Democracy and the Congress of Local and Regional Authorities of Europe.
+The Council of Europe Office in Georgia co-ordinates the implementation of over 20 projects, including joint projects with the European Union.